 Battery Powered Cameras

 For job sites that don’t have the infrastructure for internet-connected cameras, battery-powered wireless cameras can be a great option.
 Though battery-powered security cameras generally have lower resolution and fewer features than IP cameras that plug into Ethernet, they offer higher convenience for most construction projects.
-Battery-operated cameras can run without plugging into a power source, and they feature easy installation and portability, letting you seamlessly move them from project to project.
+Battery-operated construction site surveillance cameras can run without plugging into a power source, and they feature easy installation and portability, letting you seamlessly move them from project to project.

 All-in-One Job Site Monitoring